buzzqw/TUS/OBSS/markdown-separati/en/09-skills.md

 Each character has an initial Profession, a life and work path that has led them to learn certain skills.

-Some Professions and their related skills are listed; the character acquires these skills with the score indicated in the table.
+Some Professions and their related skills are listed; the character acquires these skills with the scores indicated in the table.

-In the character sheet, the initial Profession and acquired skills should be marked; in agreement with the Narrator, it is possible to select different skills and also create different professions!
+In the character sheet, the initial Profession and acquired skills should be marked; in agreement with the Game Master, it is possible to select different skills and also create different professions!

 **Table: List of Professions and related Skills**